Food Additive Checker

 How this food additive checker works

-Normalize the pasted ingredient list.
+Normalize the pasted ingredient list before review.

 Use the result